Your browser is not supported

 Approx. 8 km from the little town of Chiclana, with its 13th century tower and its numerous monuments of great artistic importance, this elegant holiday destination has developed and is equipped with one of the best golf courses in Spain.
 Hotels, private villas, small bars, restaurants and shopping centres are located right by the natural Playa La Barrosa fine sand beach which stretches over 8 km.
 Approx. 70 km from Jerez airport.

-Rota is located at the northern point of the Bay of Cadiz.
+Rota is located at the northern point of the Bay of Cadiz and about 25 km from the airport of Jerez.
 The hotels are close to the old town of Rota, with its many historical monuments, its parks and restaurants, bars and shops inviting you to explore.
 The beaches in Rota and the surrounding area are among the most beautiful and the cleanest in Spain.

-This quintessential little Andalusian fishing town, with its charming narrow streets and flower-filled patios, has everything for the holidaymaker: an endless fine sand beach, bars, restaurants and shops.
+This quintessential little Andalusian fishing town is located about 50 km from the airport of Jerez.
+Conil de la Fronteras has charming narrow streets and flower-filled patios and has everything for the holidaymaker: an endless fine sand beach, bars, restaurants and shops.

 Isla Canela is located on the Costa de la Luz, approx. 80 km from Faro airport (transfer approx. 1 hour 20 minutes).
 A new holiday spot with several apartment complexes and some small taverns.
 Isla Canela is linked to the mainland by a large jetty, and so doesn’t really appear to be an actual island.
 Just 5 km away lies the quintessential little Spanish town of Ayamonte.
 Isla Canela offers fabulous beaches and is surrounded by a large nature reserve with a great variety of flora and fauna.
 Given the proximity to the Portuguese border, guests staying in Costa de la Luz will land at Faro airport in Portugal and leave from there by bus for the transfer to their hotel in Spain.